American football in the Netherlands

 American football in the Netherlands has been on the map both nationally and internationally since the 1980s.
-However, it took almost 40 years before the first American Football game played in the Netherlands was followed up.
+However, it took almost 40 years before the first American football game played in the Netherlands was followed up.
 In 1946 two American University teams played an exhibition game in the Olympic Stadium (Amsterdam).
-Not until 1980 did the following step appear, when René Koningsferander issued a request on the TV sports programme 'Sprekershoek' for people who were interested in the sport.
+Not until 1980 did the following step appear, when René Koningferander issued a request on the TV sports programme 'Sprekershoek' for people who were interested in the sport.

 Koningferander had been introduced to the sport by his gymnastics teacher Guus Annokkee who would go on to be the founder and inaugural chairman of the NAFF (Nederlandse American Football Federatie).
 Koningferander's TV plea instigated the founding of the Netherlands' first domestic club: the Amsterdam Rams.

 History

 1981–1984: Growth of interest

 The first game played by an American football team from the Netherlands was on Easter Sunday in 1981 when the Amsterdam Rams faced the Herne Tigers from Germany.
 A lack of any Dutch opponents forced the Rams to compete in the German Oberliga in the 1983 and 1984 season.
 This successful German adventure led the Rams to a 1984 victory in the Oberliga West Division.

 Meanwhile, initiatives were springing up all over the Netherlands via exhibition games and the broadcasting of college football by the fledgling SkyChannel.
 From these flames a number of Dutch clubs emerged including The Hague Raiders, Delft Dragons, Rotterdam Trojans, Zwolle Bulldogs, Alphen Eagles and Utrecht Vikings.
 Toward the end of 1984 a number of players from the Amsterdam Rams broke off to form a second team from the nation's capital city: the Amsterdam Crusaders.

 The Rams returned to the Netherlands and, along with the new teams, formed the Nederlandse American Football Federatie (NAFF).